leapdragon/GACD-Week3-Project/CodeBook.md

 The script creates two files upon exit:

-1. Mean_and_Std_Complete.txt — The combined dataset, with human-readable labels affixed
+1. Mean_and_Std_Summary.txt — The final tiday dataset of means, showing mean values for each combination of subject, activity, and variable
-2. Mean_and_Std_Summary.txt — The summary dataset, showing mean values for each combination of subject, activity, and variable
+2. Mean_and_Std_Complete.txt — The intermediate (combined) dataset, with human-readable labels affixed

 ## Data Format: Mean_and_Std_Summary.txt

-This is the final "TIDY" dataset showing the MEAN value of all MEAN or STANDARD DEVIATION measurements for a given subject, activity, and variable.
+This is the final "TIDY" dataset (required in "Step 5") showing the MEAN value of all MEAN or STANDARD DEVIATION measurements for a given subject, activity, and variable.
 It has the following columns:

 - **"Subject" (column 1):** The unique subject (identified by an integer) that generated the data
 - **"Activity" (column 2):** The activity in which the subject was engaged for the supplied variable, using the human-readable values in activity_labels.txt (in original ZIP)